loochao/mendeley-android-sdk/README.md

 }
 ```

-This will start the sign in flow, which will consist in the SDK opening one `Activity` letting the user enter their username and password.
+This will start the sign in flow, which will consist in the SDK opening an `Activity` letting the user enter their username and password.
 Once this process finishes, the SDK will pass the outcome to the `Activity` that started the flow by calling `Activity#onActivityResult()`.

-You need to implement `Activity#onActivityResult()` so that it will pass the result to the SDK along with one `com.mendeley.sdk.Mendeley.SignInCallback`.
+You need to implement `Activity#onActivityResult()` so that it will pass the result to the SDK along with a `com.mendeley.sdk.Mendeley.SignInCallback`.
 Your code will eventually get the outcome of the process in the callback.

 ``` java
 Mendeley.SignInCallback signInCallback = new Mendeley.SignInCallback() {